krevsky90/Cracking_the_Coding_Interview/krev/src/solving_techniques/p15_0or1_Knapsack/readme.txt

     Memoization (recursive) - is used when the subproblems have overlapping subproblems we use a dictionary object called cache to store the results of function calls, and we use recursion to compute the results.

-        Let?s describe a state for our DP problem to be dp[x] with dp[0] as base state and dp[n] as our destination state.
-So,  we need to find the value of destination state i.e dp[n].
-        If we start our transition from our base state i.e dp[0] and follow our state transition relation to reach our destination state dp[n], we call it the Bottom-Up approach

     Tabulation (iterative) - is when the subproblems DO NOT overlap! we use an array called table to store the results of subproblems, and we use iteration to compute the results.

-        If we need to find the value for some state say dp[n] and instead of starting from the base state that i.e dp[0] we ask our answer from the states that can reach the destination state dp[n] following the state transition relatio
+        If we need to find the value for some state say dp[n] and instead of starting from the base state that i.e dp[0] we ask our answer from the states that can reach the destination state dp[n] following the state transition relation

 Sequence of problems:
 1) 0/1 Knapsack (medium) - done